klendathu2k/Obsidian/SHREK.md

 		- Actually... integer types are handled differently than strings... $(inputs.stringy) versus inputs.integery

+Okay.
+Let's focus on the immediate task at hand.
+Production of simulation samples.
+THe workflow is simple:   (1) produce a simulated set of events (2) merge with pileup hits.
+This is a simple linear chain _assuming_ that the minbias files have been prestaged.

+So let's try the following.
+We will start with the [pchain example]()

 ## Test simple chain / PanDA
 [simple task chain](https://panda-wms.readthedocs.io/en/latest/client/pchain.html#simple-task-chain)